We are committed to ensuring we have a safe and clean environment for all residents and visitors to this borough.

-Our teams are out picking litter and removing rubbish from 6am, seven days a week.
-They are assisted by specialist cleansing teams who use mechanical sweepers for highway roads and footways, a graffiti removal team and mobile response teams.
+Our teams are out picking litter and removing rubbish from 5.30am, seven days a week.

 Frequently asked questions

 - What is fly-tipping and how does the council deal with it?

 Fly-tipping is the illegal dumping of rubbish.
 It angers the public, spoils the countryside and is costly to clear up.
 Details and locations of fly-tips are often reported to us by members of the public.
-We aim to deal with such reports in a quick and efficient manner, usually within one working day.
+We aim to deal with such reports in a quick and efficient manner, usually within three working days.
 In some instances, however, we may wish to carry out enforcement and this may result in a short delay.